R0S1EP0S1ES/R0S1EP0S1ES/README.md

 I also have BPD, GAD, C-PTSD, and selective mutism so, please iwc at all times!
 # --------------------------------★---------------------------------
 #     ⠀  ⠀  ⠀ ⠀  ⠀   ⠀   ⠀   ⠀   ⠀   ⠀   ⠀  dₒ ₙₒₜ ᵢₙₜₑᵣₐ𝄴ₜ
-Doubles please DNI if you kin with my ID's aswell, I've had multiple horrible experiences with yall so, please respect my boundaries!
+Doubles please DNIUF if you kin with my ID's aswell, I've had multiple horrible experiences with yall so, please respect my boundaries!
 Sark supporters/cosplayers DNI.
 I absolutely hate you people with my entire being.
 EX-Friends thin ice/iwec, if we ended on neutral terms then dont be afraid and dm me on discord or ponytown!
 I'm sure we can work something out.
 # --------------------------------♩----------------------------------